 You can buy everything from special paint sealants to high-grade waxes, ceramic coatings and beyond.
 However, if you’re not also cleaning your tires, it kind of takes away from that fresh and clean look.

 Using good tire shine products can be the answer.
-Gone are the days where a tire shine formula was some goopy mess that lasted for a day or two, flung-off as soon as you started driving, and made your tires look … different; today, we have a huge range of products that offer all sorts of finishes, can help prevent fade, last for a couple of weeks and stay where they’re put – with virtually no ‘fling’ once applied (correctly).
+Gone are the days where a tire shine formula was some goopy mess that lasted for a day or two.
+Today, we have a huge range of products that offer all sorts of finishes, can help prevent fade, and last for a couple of weeks.

-I’ve chosen a pretty good selection that should cover all eventualities – deep gloss shine, silk matte shine, spray-on, foam applicator, long-lasting … they all have their plus points, and they all offer different things in one way or another, so have a read through, see what works for you and then make your choice.
+We’ve chosen a pretty good selection that should cover all eventualities.
+Whether you’re looking for that deep gloss shine or silk matte shine, spray-on or foam applicator, we’ve got you covered.
+They all have their plus points, and they all offer different things in one way or another.
+So, keep reading to see what works for you and then make your choice.